Mindlytics/mlsdk-python/README.md

 * id - (optional, None) If the user id for this session is known, you can pass it here.
 * device_id - (optional, None) A device id.
 If user id is not passed, then device_id is required.
 * attributes - (optional, None) Can pass a dictionary of str|int|float|bool of custom attributes.
-* err_callback - (optional, None) A function that will be called whenever SDK detects an error with the Mindlytics service.
+* on_error - (optional, None) A function that will be called whenever SDK detects an error with the Mindlytics service.
+* on_event - (optional, None) If specified, will start a websocket client session and report events as they are generated my Mindlytics

 If an `id` is not passed, the session will be associated with a temporary anonymous user until the actual user is identified.